leannel89/Project_1/README.md

 ## About Page ##

 The landing page has a hero background of eucalyptus faded out slightly with the logo placed in the centre keeping in theme with I love ucaplptus pinterst theme.
 This image is to covey a clean and calm space to the user.
-It allows the user to gain insight into the company and facts about burnout.

 ## Footer ##